TAMustafa/Resume_Checker/README.md

 2. **Enter Job Description**
    - Paste the job description in the text area
    - Click "Analyze Job Match" to compare your CV with the job requirements
+   - A spinner and toast notification will indicate when analysis is complete
+   - Results are cached for repeated analysis of the same job/CV pair

 3. **Review Matching Results**
-   - View your overall match score (0-100)
-   - See detailed breakdown by category (skills, experience, education)
+   - View your overall match score (0-100) and breakdown by skills, experience, education
-   - Review matched and missing requirements
+   - See matched and missing requirements in clear tables
+   - Download your analysis as JSON
-   - Get personalized improvement suggestions
+   - Expand for improvement suggestions and raw feedback

 ## API Endpoints